Gamma Epsilon Tau

 Gamma Epsilon Tau (ΓΕΤ or GET) is a co-ed American collegiate honors fraternity for graphic artists.
-As of 2013 the fraternity has eight active chapters, with the national chapter located at the Rochester Institute of Technology in Rochester, NY.
+As of 2013, the fraternity has eight active chapters.
+Its national chapter is located at the Rochester Institute of Technology in Rochester, New York.

 History

 Gamma Epsilon Tau was originally formed in 1953 at an annual conference of the International Graphic Arts Education Association (IGAEA) held in New York City.
-Members of the printing-oriented group Xi Omicron Pi from the University of California at Santa Barbara worked with another group on the East Coast establish the fraternity.
+Members of the printing-oriented group Xi Omicron Pi from the University of California at Santa Barbara worked with another group on the East Coast to establish the fraternity.
 This coincided with an increase in graphic design programs in American higher education.

 The fraternity is a national co-educational honor society focused on graphic arts education.
 GET provides professional and social networking opportunities to undergraduates and alumni.
 Prospective members must meet certain academic, moral, and participatory standards to join the organization.